2002 Oakland Athletics season: Summary

 Oakland's 2002 campaign began on a tumultuous note.
-During the 2001–02 offseason, the team lost three key free agents to larger market teams: 2000 AL MVP Jason Giambi to the New York Yankees, outfielder Johnny Damon to the Boston Red Sox, and closer Jason Isringhausen to the St. Louis Cardinals.
-Faced with a number of significant roster holes, general manager Billy Beane sought to replace Damon and Giambi with free agent hitters Scott Hatteberg and David Justice.
-Beane also made a number of key pitching acquisitions; most notably, he traded for Toronto Blue Jays reliever Billy Koch.
-Koch ultimately succeeded Isringhausen as the team's closer.
-Beane also traded for then-unheralded starter Ted Lilly and traded for second baseman Ray Durham.
-Additionally, the season saw the MLB debuts of second baseman Mark Ellis and eventual starter Aaron Harang.
+During the 2001–02 offseason, the team lost three key free agents to larger-market teams: 2000 AL MVP Jason Giambi to the New York Yankees, outfielder Johnny Damon to the Boston Red Sox, and closer Jason Isringhausen to the St. Louis Cardinals.
+General manager Billy Beane sought to replace Damon and Giambi with free agent hitters Scott Hatteberg and David Justice.
+Beane also made a number of key pitching acquisitions; most notably, he traded for Toronto Blue Jays reliever Billy Koch, who ultimately succeeded Isringhausen as the team's closer.
+Beane also traded for then-unheralded starter Ted Lilly and for second baseman Ray Durham.
+The season also saw the MLB debuts of second baseman Mark Ellis and eventual starter Aaron Harang.

 The new-look Athletics experienced a bumpy start to the season.
 The team followed a respectable 15–10 start with an abysmal 5–16 run; at the end of their slump, on May 23, the team's record stood at 20–26.
 From that point forward, the Athletics' fortunes improved significantly.
 In a prelude to the team's famous late-season winning streak, the Athletics went 16–1 from June 6 to June 24.
-The surge propelled the club within two games of first place, but a prolonged funk saw the A's play roughly .500 baseball for the next month and a half.
-That ended with an unremarkable 2–1 loss to the Toronto Blue Jays on August 12.
+The surge propelled the club to within two games of first place, but a prolonged funk saw the A's play roughly .500 baseball for the next month and a half.
+That ended with an unremarkable 2–1 loss in Oakland to the Toronto Blue Jays on Monday, August 12.

 On August 13, the Athletics began their then-AL-record 20-game win streak.
 The streak's first win came courtesy of Barry Zito, who allowed three runs (one earned) over eight innings in a 5–4 victory over the Jays.
-Over the next several weeks, stellar pitching, hitting, and defense all played a significant role in the Athletics' surge.
+Over the next several weeks, stellar pitching, hitting, and defense propelled the Athletics' surge.
 Most notable were the efforts of fourth starter Cory Lidle.
 During August, Lidle went 5–0 while posting a scant 0.20 earned run average (he allowed one run his final start of the month); three of his five winning decisions were during the streak.
-Many of the Athletics' victories were by narrow margins; closer Billy Koch recorded either a win or save in 12 of the streak's 20 games.
+Many of the Athletics' victories were by narrow margins: closer Billy Koch recorded either a win or save in 12 of the streak's 20 games.